Jean-Paul Guerlain 2007

 Five years after Jean-Paul Guerlain's retirement, the brand continued to issue scents signed by him.
 Spiritueuse Double Vanille, a gourmand vanilla fragrance from 2007, was at first a limited edition, but it soon proved so popular that it was decided to continue production.
 Some would say there wasn't an urgent need for it, given that Guerlain already holds the patent for the vanilla perfume par excellence, Shalimar.
-But, in a world where gourmand scents aren't the latest craze any more, perhaps Guerlain wanted to showcase its talents anew.
+But in fact, Spiritueuse Double Vanille was Guerlain's first proper gourmand fragrance, a genre that by then had been popular for more than a decade.

 To develop the full calorie potential, Jean-Paul Guerlain replaced the standard citrus opening with a good dose of cedarwood, warm, dry-smelling, and surprisingly fresh.
 The choice of using cedarwood oil in such a high concentration resulted in two certain features often judged less favourably by reviewers of Spiritueuse Double Vanille: 1) when the cedarwood oil met vanilla and incense, it produced during the first hour a discordant effect somewhat reminiscent of burnt balsamic vinegar, and 2) the juice was remarkably oily, requiring most of that same hour to soak into the skin.
 The rest was pure and very long-lasting joy for any dessert lover, with notes of matured black rum, moist vanilla beans, pipe tobacco, and sweet resins.
 There was neither real spirits nor tobacco in there, but rose, ylang-ylang and jasmine mixed with wood and balsams smelled like there were.